Previous post: Bali beaches, monkeys and rice terraces

 On Day 4 awakened to an amazing sunrise and a flying fox bat hanging on the line tied to the buoy.
 After breakfast, we had to cast off so Farrell gently got the bat to cling to a broom handle and moved him to the side of the boat where it hung for the rest of the day.
 He and Rico fed it bananas.
 Camille put a towel over him for shade.
 Apparently the bat had fallen in the water and swum for the first thing it could cling to.
 Lucky bat picked a Le Pirate boat so was treated well.

-We spent the rest of the day snorkeling and lazing about on the boat.
+We spent the rest of the day snorkelling and lazing about on the boat.
 Back in Labuan Bajo, we said goodbye to everyone (including the bat), enjoyed a refreshing glass of ginger tea at the Le Pirate restaurant and headed back to the World BNB.

 The next day we went back to WaeCicu beach and spent a day relaxing and doing some more snorkeling.